determined-ai/determined/examples/deploy/eks/README.md

 This is an example terraform code to configure an EKS cluster to run Determined on.

 Supported features:
-- autoscaling via Karpenter
+- autoscaling via Karpenter,
-- postgresql volume on EBS
+- postgresql volume on EBS,
-- shared fs on EFS
+- shared fs on EFS.

 Based on [original Karpenter example](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/examples/karpenter)